CartoDB/Windshaft/README.md

 // Specify .png, .png8 or .grid.json tiles.
 ```

-See examples directory for running server
+See examples directory for running server and maptile viewer

 Tile Caching
 ------------